pelithne/k8s/workshop-no-sp.md

- Also make sure the Azure Container Registry is updated with a new tag and check the status of the AKS cluster in Azure Cloud Shell.
+ Also make sure the container in Azure Container Registry is updated with a new tag and check the status of the AKS cluster in Azure Cloud Shell.

 To make sure the application is running, you need to find the public IP address of the LoadBalancer.
 Use ````kubectl get svc```` in Azure Cloud shell: